A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 First up... a crooked puppet theater tower?
 It sounds random, it is random, but hey, this is Georgia and you can’t expect any type of logic here.
 Right next to the country’s oldest church is a funny-looking tower built in 2010 by noted Georgian theater and film director and award-winning puppeteer, Rezo Gabriadze.

 The tower looks like something right out of a children’s book that fell into a warp tunnel and came to real life.
-It fits right in when you learn that the theater it’s attached to is Gabriadze Marionette Theater.
+It fits right in when you learn that the theater it’s attached to is the Gabriadze Marionette Theater.
 Gabriadze himself painted the couple hundred tiles that are at the bottom of the tower.

 I wouldn’t bother trying to time your visit for the hourly ding dong and little angel that rings a bell up top, it’s as unremarkable as it sounds.
 But you might be interested in the 12 pm or 7 pm puppet show that’s added to the bell ringing and takes place in the tiny theater that’s part of the tower.
 It’s just borderline worth seeing, like if you’re curious about Gabriadze’s marionette work but not enough to go to the actual theater.
-The tower show is called “Circle of Life”... spoiler alert: it starts with birth and ends with death.
+The tower shown is called “Circle of Life”... spoiler alert: it starts with birth and ends with death.

 Day 1, stop 9: Bridge of Peace and Rike Park

-The Bridge of Peace in Tbilisi, Georgia
+The Bridge of Peace in Tbilisi, Georgia, photo by Next Level of Travel

 Tbilisi's Bridge of Peace: Where funky architecture meets Soviet history in a captivating display